aryaakmal/CppND-Capstone-Snake-Game/README.md

 * The project makes use of references in function declarations:
   * Game::PlaceItem is called with a reference to variable item in game.cpp.
   * Snake::Update and Bomb::Update called with references to objects snake and bomb in threads t1 and t2
+* The project uses move semantics to move data instead of copying it, where possible.
+  * Missile objects are moved to the MissileQueue via move semantics
+* The project uses smart pointers instead of raw pointers.
+  * MissileQueue object is declared as a shared\_ptr.

 ### Concurrency - meet at least 2 criteria
 * The project uses multithreading: Snake::Update() and Bomb::Update() run in separate threads that are joined at the end of Game::Update()
+* A mutex or lock is used in the project: a lock is used to protect the \_missiles private variable in MissileQueue class.
+* (Future)

 ## Dependencies for Running Locally
 * cmake >= 3.7